Sulfur Chemistry in the Atmospheres of Warm and Hot Jupiters: Validation of the Network

 \section{Validation of the Network}

 In this section we test our model by applying it to the atmospheres of several hot Jupiters.
-We compare the thermochemistry of our model to an analytical equilibrium solver, FastChem (\citealt{Stock2018}).
-We also compare and contrast our complete model to a previous sulfur model produced by \cite{Zahnle2009}.
+We compare the thermochemistry of our model to an equilibrium solver, FastChem.
+We also compare and contrast our complete model to a previous sulfur models produced by \cite{Wang2017} and \cite{Zahnle2016}.